dolgachio/js_mentoring_2016/Module5/hw11/README.md

-1.To emulate in browser - npm run em-browser
-1.To emulate on device - npm run em-android
+To run application

 1. npm install
-2. npm start
+2. npm start - launch emulation on default android device

+Was tested on Android 4.3.2 and Google Nexus 5

+In my application I use 3 plugins to add notifications:
+1.